mikeeq/mbp-fedora-kernel/README.md

     - <https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-517444300>
     - <https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-515401480>
   - or download it from <https://packages.aunali1.com/apple/wifi-fw/18G2022>
+  - every version of Broadcom MBP >=2018 have different value of rambase_addr, so the one defined in wifi patch doesn't need to match your one, to find out what suits your version of the chip and load it at boot - you need to:

+    ```
+    ## dynamically reload brcmfmac kernel module with different rambase_addr values and check dmesg if the module is correctly loading FW.
+The most probable values: 0x160000, 0x180000, 0x198000, 0x200000

+    modprobe -r brcmfmac; modprobe brcmfmac rambase_addr=0x160000

+    ## To load correct rambase_addr at boot please add kernel arg to grub and reload grub cfg
+    # /etc/default/grub
+      GRUB_CMDLINE_LINUX=" brcmfmac.rambase_addr=0x160000"
+    grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
+    ```

 > Firmware can be found by running `ioreg -l | grep C-4364` or `ioreg -l | grep RequestedFiles` under macOS